rg-3/salah.rb/readme.md

 **1.**

-You can retrieve the prayer times for today, tomorrow, or next week using the methods `Salah.today`, `Salah.tomorrow`, and `Salah.next_week`.
+You can retrieve the prayer times for today, tomorrow, or this week using the methods `Salah.today`, `Salah.tomorrow`, and `Salah.this_week`.
 You can provide either a city name, the long/lat coordinates, or an IP address to determine your location.

-The examples use `Salah.today` but you could also repeat them with `Salah.tomorrow` and `Salah.next_week`.
+The examples use `Salah.today` but you could also repeat them with `Salah.tomorrow` and `Salah.this_week`.

 **1.1** With a city name